 The faculty sponsor should consult with all stakeholders while developing concepts for an agreement and while engaged in preliminary discussions with a potential partner.

-If you have additional questions the Assistant Provost for International Partnerships Gary Gaffield will work with you to determine if written agreements are required, and what type of agreements are appropriate.
+If you have additional questions, the manager for International Partnerships Ismaila Ceesay will work with you to determine if written agreements are required, and what type of agreements are appropriate.